Skip to main content

 PRECAUTIONS

-• Ensure that the Generator connector cables and dispersive electrode cables are positioned in such a way that contact with the patient or other leads is avoided.
+• Ensure that the Generator Connector Cables and dispersive electrode cables are positioned in such a way that contact with the patient or other leads is avoided.

-• Ensure the application and connections of dispersive electrode before selecting a higher output setting on generator.
+• Ensure the application and connections of the dispersive electrode before selecting a higher output setting on generator.

-• Temporarily unused Devices should be disconnected from the Generator, from the Connector Cable or they should be stored in a location that is isolated from the patient.
+• Temporarily unused Devices should be disconnected from the Generator, from the Connector Cable, or they should be stored in a location that is isolated from the patient.

-• Only physicians thoroughly trained in RF Puncture techniques, in a fully equipped catheterization laboratory, should perform RF Puncture procedures.
+• Only physicians thoroughly trained in RF puncture techniques, in a fully equipped catheterization laboratory, should perform RF puncture procedures.

 • Read and follow the manufacturer’s instructions for use of the return (dispersive) electrode.
 Only use dispersive electrodes that meet or exceed IEC 60601-2-2 requirements.
 The entire area of the dispersive electrode should be reliably attached to the patient’s body and as close to the operating field as possible.